Gromov hyperbolicity of pseudoconvex finite type domains in $\mathbb{C}^2$: Catlin metric for finite type domains

 \section{Catlin metric for finite type domains}

-In this section we introduce a Finsler metric which can be defined in a domain in $\C^2$ near a boundary point of finite type.
-This metric was introduced by Catlin in \cite{Cat} to have an estimates of Kobayashi metric near a boundary point of finite type.
-This estimates can be see as a generalisation in $\C^2$ of the metric defined in \cite{BB} that works in strongly pseudoconvex domains.
+In this section we recall a Finsler metric which can be defined in a domain in $\C^2$ near a boundary point of finite type.
+This metric was introduced by Catlin in \cite{Cat} to have an estimate of Kobayashi metric near a boundary point of finite type.
+This estimate can be seen as a generalization in $\C^2$ of the metric defined in \cite{BB} that works in strongly pseudoconvex domains.